New trial for Martinelli on reinstated illegal spying charges

 Martinelli, who is en route to putting his new RM (Realizando Metas) party on the ballot, reacted on Twitter to the news of the renewed charges by making light of the situation: “Today I knew that I will be the president of Panama in 2024.
 Without struggles there are no victories.”
 Photo of the ex-president and entourage from his Twitter feed.

-Ricado Martinelli to be tried again for eavesdropping without a warrant
+Ricardo Martinelli to be tried again for eavesdropping without a warrant

 by Eric Jackson